cant89/gianni-accordion-js/README.md

   Css selector of the elements for which you want to enable accordion.

-  *It is expected to have two childrens: an expandable one called "content", and the "trigger" one that manage the visibility of the "content"*
+  *It is expected to have two childrens: an expandable one that here we call "content", and the "trigger" one that manage the visibility of the "content"*

 * __trigger__